 Chinese New Year Japan Travel Guide

-As we all know Chinese New Year is a cherished annual tradition across many Asian cultures, marked by house visits, wearing new clothes, and celebrating new beginnings.
-But did you know that in Japan, Chinese New Year is not an official cultural practice?
+As we all know, the Chinese New Year is a cherished annual tradition across many Asian cultures, marked by house visits, wearing new clothes, and celebrating new beginnings.
+But did you know that in Japan, the Chinese New Year is not an official cultural practice?
 Unlike its neighbours, Japan follows a different approach to New Year celebrations.
-Let’s explore why Japan doesn’t traditionally celebrate Chinese New Year and whether it’s a good time to spend your festive season in the Land of the Rising Sun.
+Let’s explore why Japan doesn’t traditionally celebrate the Chinese New Year and whether it’s a good time to spend your festive season in the Land of the Rising Sun.
 This CNY travel guide in Japan will help you make the most of your trip.
+(And if you’re skipping the airport this year, treat yourself to a local getaway with our exclusive flash deal!)

-Wondering if Japan joins in on the Chinese New Year festivities?
-The short answer is no—Japan doesn’t officially celebrate Chinese New Year.
-Instead, the country follows the Gregorian calendar for its own New Year traditions, called shōgatsu, which kicks off on January 1st.
+Are you wondering if Japan will join in on the Chinese New Year festivities?
+The short answer is no. Japan doesn’t officially celebrate the Chinese New Year.
+Instead, the country follows the Gregorian calendar for its New Year traditions, called shōgatsu, which begins on January 1st.

-That said, Lunar New Year isn’t entirely absent in Japan!
-In areas with vibrant Chinese and Korean communities, like Yokohama, Kobe, and Nagasaki’s Chinatowns, you’ll find exciting events such as lantern festivals, parades, and traditional celebrations.
-While it’s not a nationwide holiday, the influence of Chinese culture and the shared similarities with shōgatsu traditions, such as pre-New Year cleaning and zodiac symbolism, reflect the deep cultural connections between these traditions.
+That said, the Lunar New Year isn’t entirely absent in Japan!
+In areas with vibrant Chinese and Korean communities, such as the Chinatowns of Yokohama, Kobe, and Nagasaki, you’ll find exciting events like lantern festivals, parades, and traditional celebrations.
+While it’s not a nationwide holiday, the influence of Chinese culture and the shared practices with shōgatsu traditions, such as pre-New Year cleaning and zodiac symbolism, reflect the deep cultural connections between them.

-Is It a Good Time to Visit Japan During Chinese New Year?
+Is It a Good Time to Visit Japan During the Chinese New Year?

 Planning a trip to Japan during the Lunar New Year?
-This CNY travel guide in Japan reveals that while the festive season is widely celebrated in neighboring countries, it’s just another regular day for most Japanese people.
-However, areas like Yokohama’s Chinatown can get lively and crowded with Chinese tourists and travelers from across Asia, though it’s still less busy than Japan’s New Year celebrations.
+This CNY travel guide in Japan reveals that while the festive season is widely celebrated in neighbouring countries, it’s just another regular day for most Japanese people.
+However, areas like Yokohama’s Chinatown can get lively and crowded with Chinese tourists and travellers from across Asia, though it’s still less busy than Japan’s New Year celebrations.

 Weather Overview During Lunar New Year: